shaunreichman/investment_tracker/README.md

 ## ⚡️ Domain-Driven Architecture (2024 Migration)

-**This project has been migrated to a domain-driven architecture.**
+**This project uses a domain-driven architecture.**
-- All models, calculations, and creation logic are now organized by domain (fund, tax, entity, rates, investment company, shared).
+- All models, calculations, and creation logic are organized by domain (fund, tax, entity, rates, investment company, shared).
-- The old `src/models.py`, `src/calculations.py`, and `src/utils.py` files are now **deprecated** and kept for reference only.
+- Old files (`src/models.py`, `src/calculations.py`, `src/utils.py`) have been removed or are fully deprecated.
 - All imports should use the new domain modules (see below).

 ---